Estate, Mother Sue Child Protection and Foster Care Agencies

 09/29/16: Father Interviewed

-UPDATE 09/28/16: In a devastating interview, Donnie Dunbar, the father of little Piper, talks about the night his daughter was killed by two pit bulls.
+In a devastating interview, Donnie Dunbar, the father of little Piper, talks about the night his daughter was killed by two pit bulls.
 The dogs belonged to Margaret Jaramillo (Johnson), a friend who was temporarily staying at Dunbar's home.
-Some parts of the video are difficult to understand, but new details emerge, including more information about Jaramillo and her pit bulls, how Dunbar had tried to rehome them, the tarp and events that occurred that night.
+Some parts of the video are difficult to understand, but new details emerge, including more information about Jaramillo and her pit bulls, how Dunbar had tried to rehome the dogs before the attack, the tarp and events that occurred that night.

 It appears Jaramillo and her pit bulls had only recently started staying with Dunbar.
 Piper was likely not familiar with the dogs. "[Jaramillo] needed a place to stay," Dunbar said.
 "I mean she had been staying in a hotel room for three days.
 "Beautiful dogs stuck in a cage," he said and pointed to an outside area.
 "Two pit bulls in a cage that no human being, no animal, no convict should be put into," Dunbar said.
 He mentions placing up panels so the dogs could run free in that area.